 So who are our biggest fans who will fly out to visit Microsoft HQ?

 We’ll be welcoming Mustafa Al Ibrahim, a geoscientist currently pursuing his PhD at Stanford.
-In his contest entry, Mustafa revealed he was applying not for himself but on behalf of his sister, Zahra Al Ibrahim, who just completed her second year as a CS major at the University of Calgary with a nearly a perfect GPA.
+In his contest entry, Mustafa revealed he was applying not for himself, but on behalf of his sister, Zahra Al Ibrahim, who just completed her second year as a computer science major at the University of Calgary with a nearly perfect GPA.

-Another winner, Sagun Raj Luge, a web developer in Nepal, is working on creating a search engine that optimizes image queries to improve the experience for his fellow Nepalese citizens.
-Daniel Schnabel de Barros, an app developer in Perth, Australia, has recently delved headlong into home automation.
-He considers this work his personal superpower “as transforming a few ‘IFs’ and ‘ELSEs’ into lights turning on/off and doors opening/closing is almost like bringing the code to life.”
+Another winner, Sagun Raj Luge, a web developer in Nepal, is working on creating a search engine that improves the experience of image searches for his fellow Nepalese citizens.
+Daniel Schnabel de Barros, an app developer in Perth, Australia, has recently been exploring home automation.
+He feels that he gets to actually bring code to life through his projects like automating lights and doors.

-Several winners of Insiders2Campus showed their love for inspiring others and sharing their knowledge of Windows 10.
+Several winners of Insiders2Campus also showed their love of inspiring others and sharing their knowledge of Windows.
 “Outside of work, I help in the local community with setups of Windows 10 and training sessions for my friends and family.
 They all love Windows 10!” said Simon Allison, an IT Team Leader at a local college in the UK.

-Robert Haluska, a K-12 educator from Illinois, USA, teaches both inside and outside the classroom.
-He’s the go-to person for friends and family seeking tech advice and troubleshooting.
-“Being able to talk about what is coming [to Windows 10] is an awesome experience for many of my students,” Robert said.
+Robert Haluska, an educator from Illinois, USA, is the go-to person for friends, family, and students seeking tech advice and troubleshooting.
+“Being able to talk about what is coming [to Windows] is an awesome experience for many of my students,” Robert said.

-We’re also excited to meet Simon Hess, from Switzerland, who shared, “I love being able to give feedback about my ideas and to make Windows better for everyone. » Simon works as Systems Engineer at a Nursing School in Bern.
+We’re also excited to meet Simon Hess, a Systems Engineer at a nursing school in Bern, Switzerland, who is passionate about helping us improve.
+“I love being able to give feedback about my ideas and to make Windows better for everyone,” he said.